hexnet/SMDR-Logger/readme.md

 ## SMDR-Logger
-An SMDR connector with logging for the Avaya IP Office 500 PBX
+An SMDR connector with logging for the Avaya IP Office 500 PBX for GNU\Linux

 ### Use

+Download the ZIP or clone this repository.

 Make sure you have both perl and libdbi-perl installed